picturesbyrobots/fxhash-webpack-boilerplate/README.md

 This last command will start a local http server with [live reloading](https://webpack.js.org/configuration/dev-server/#devserverlivereload) enabled so that you can iterate faster on your projects.
 Open [http://localhost:8080](http://localhost:8080) to see your project in the browser.

+If you would like to preview how your project will look in the sandbox environment a minimal preview is available at [http://localhost:8080/sandbox.html](http://localhost:8080/sandbox.html)

+If you would like to test what multple projects look like(debugging iterations and the like) checkout out [http://localhost:8080/preview.html](http://localhost:8080/preview.html)

 ## Build

 ```sh